Boost Juice: Environmental commitments

 Not long after inception, Boost Juice released an Enviro-Cup.
 This reusable cup could be constantly reused in store.
 Users of the Enviro-cup received a $3 discount per use.

 In 2017, Boost updated its Enviro-Cup with a new Fill-Up-Cup, which maintained the size and discount; however, this cup was considered by the company to be more aesthetically pleasing and was ergonomically designed to be spill-proof.

-Later in late 2018 Boost introduced their new Reusable Stainless Steel Cup (that can be purchased for $26) and their Stainless Steel Straw and Straw Cleaner Kit (that can be purchased for $9).
+In late 2018, Boost introduced their reusable stainless steel cup and their stainless steel straw and straw cleaner kit.